 The only thing I wish they’d provide more information about is their rejection criteria.
 Merchants who have been denied often have no idea why.
 PayPal usually does provide an explanation, but oftentimes it’s too vague to be of any real use.

 You can reach PayPal via phone (4am – 10pm Monday – Friday; 6am – 8pm Saturday – Sunday PST) or email.
 The company also has an active presence on social media sites, including a Twitter account dedicated to customer assistance.

 Unfortunately, as many large companies do, PayPal suffers from inconsistent customer service.
 Working Capital customers are especially susceptible to unhelpful customer service because the loan approval process is completely automated.
 If you run into problems, customer service may not have a whole lot of helping power.
 Even so, if you’re having problems getting approved, it’s still worth it to call up customer service; they might have more insight regarding what you’re doing wrong than you do.

 Additionally, PayPal has a very large and very helpful community forum.
 Any problems you run into have likely been encountered by somebody else, so it’s worth checking out if you’re experiencing difficulties.

 Negative Reviews and Complaints

-- Small borrowing maximum: The maximum PayPal will offer is 18% of your annual PayPal sales, up to $97K.
-Since many businesses only use PayPal as a secondary source of payments, that number might be a very small amount of their total income.
+- Small borrowing maximum: The maximum PayPal will offer is 25% of your annual PayPal sales, up to $97K for your first loan and $125K for subsequent loans.
+Because many businesses only use PayPal as a secondary source of payments, that number might be a very small amount of their total income.